 If you can rationally assess that the person is better than you at playing that particular drum piece at this particular moment, you can avoid generalized self-criticism.
 Compartmentalize the experience and you will avoid common mental pitfalls of watching social media drumming.

 Maybe you want to learn that 60 second clip on Instagram and become as good of a drummer as they are.
-This is certainly healthy and most psychologists would encourage this type of upward comparison, where you compare yourself to someone else that is better than you as a way to improve your skills.
+This is certainly healthy and most psychologists would encourage this type of upward comparison, where you compare yourself to someone who is better than you as a way to improve your skills.
 Try to become inspired by drummers who are better than you.

 Before social media, we were used to seeing and hearing great professional drummers on TV and the radio.
 But today, many people can display their talents and sometimes the “average” drummer can actually be very good!
 So we are in a new era of information presentation and sharing.
 Avoid becoming angry or jealous about the latest Facebook or Instagram post; instead use it as an opportunity to improve.